-- Social Media — Follow MEMA on Twitter (@MassEMA) and Facebook for emergency updates during hurricanes.
+- Social Media — Follow your local public safety agencies on social media and MEMA on Twitter (@MassEMA) and Facebook for emergency updates during hurricanes

 - Mass 2-1-1 — Mass 2-1-1 is the state non-emergency call center for disasters.
 Call 2-1-1 to find out about shelter locations, travel restrictions, disaster assistance programs, and more.
 Mass 2-1-1 is free and available 24/7.

 - Local Emergency Notification Systems — Check with your local emergency management director to see if your community uses an emergency notification system and how to sign up.

 For more information, visit the Hurricane Safety Tips section of MEMA’s website at https://www.mass.gov/service-details/hurricane-safety-tips.